Deetjepateeteke/Star-Wars-Survey-Analysis/README.md

 5. Luke Skywalker & Obi Wan Kenobi
 6. Darth Vader & Emperor Palpatine

-if you know something of Star Wars, you might have noticed that all these duos are linked in some way.
+If you know something of Star Wars, you might have noticed that all these duos are canonically linked in some way.
 And that's where this correlation comes from.

 ### Trilogy Preference